 - To clone a dashboard:

-- From the All Dashboards page, locate the dashboard and select > Clone.
+- From the All Dashboards page, locate the dashboard, click the three dots, and select Clone.

 - From a dashboard, click the pencil icon on the right side below the task bar, and select Clone.